PolisPolitics/slate/source/includes/api/v3/_contacts.md

 customerId | false | The id of the customer to which this resource belongs

 <b>Note:</b> This endpoint returns the contact that already exists if there is a confict with an existing one.
-              The unique constraints are on the columns listed below.
-If there is a contact already with the exact same values for all the 6 attributes then it returns the existing contact instead of creating a new one : title, given, middlename, surname, suffix, primaryHouseholdId.
-These attributes can be found as follows:
+              The unique constraints are on the attributes <b> title, given, middlename, surname, suffix, primaryHouseholdId. </b> If there is a contact already with the exact same values for all the 6 attributes then it returns the existing contact instead of creating a new one .These attributes can be found as follows:

 ### data/profile/name/anglican